smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 <details>
  <summary><b>The colors on the clock do not look the same as the colors that I've selected in the Blueprint</b></summary>

  The colors on the clock are determined by the color code and the brightness setting of the clock.
 The clock has a color correction function to correct the colors.
 Mostly bright colors work best.
-"In-between" colors do not work well.
+"In-between" colors might not work well.
 </details>
 <details>
  <summary><b>The update button in Home Assistant does not work.
 How can I update the firmware?</b></summary>